ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

         </ImageVariation>

 :Error Codes:
-    :404: If the imageVariationIdentifier or variationId aren't found
+    :404: If imageId doesn't match any image
+    :404: if variationIdentifier doesn't match any known variation
     :401: If the user is not authorized to read this object